A pioneering approach for reducing unwanted bycatch and discards

 A mixed fishery exists where different species mingle on the fishing grounds, making it difficult to target one species without catching others.
 In the west of Scotland mixed fishery a single haul typically contains a mix of species including cod, haddock and whiting.

-A decline in abundance of cod and whiting has led to zero-catch scientific advice for these species from ICES.
-To continue fishing healthy stocks in the area, such as haddock and monkfish, by-catch measures for cod and whiting have been introduced by the EU.
+A decline in abundance of cod has led to zero-catch scientific advice for this species from ICES.
+To continue fishing the healthy stocks in the area, such as haddock and monkfish, by-catch measures for cod have been introduced by the EU.

-The EU Common Fisheries Policy aims to eliminate discarding of fish at sea through a policy known as the Landing Obligation, where all quota-managed fish caught must be brought to shore.
-The Landing Obligation can result in a phenomenon known as ‘choking’ whereby vessels having to stop fishing when the most limiting quota is caught, thus ‘choking’ or closing the fishery prematurely.
-In the west of Scotland fishery, cod and whiting currently act as ‘choke’ species.
+The EU Common Fisheries Policy and now the UK Fisheries Act 2020 aim to eliminate discarding of fish at sea through policies such as the Landing Obligation, where all quota-managed fish caught must be brought to shore.
+The Landing Obligation can result in a phenomenon known as ‘choking’ whereby vessels have to stop fishing when the most limiting quota is caught, thus ‘choking’ or closing the fishery prematurely.
+In the west of Scotland fishery, cod potentially acts as a ‘choke’ species.

-The Landing Obligation incentivises skippers to avoid encountering ‘choke’ species in the first place through better spatial selectivity.
+These policies incentivise EU and Scottish skippers to avoid encountering ‘choke’ species in the first place through better gear and spatial selectivity.

 Using real-time reporting to avoid unwanted catches